 “Cool, night then,” I said.

 That was that.
-My cool, hot-girl, ho-out summer, post-covid.
+My cool, hot-girl summer venture.
 I looked at Fran and told her, “Damn, it’s almost 4 am.
 I really have to pee, and then maybe we should go too.”

 “What do you think you’re doing?”

 I turned around and realized that people were waiting in line to use the toilet.
 I apologized and walked back to Fran, and we made a new plan.
 “There are too many people here.
 I’m not even third or fourth in line; it’s like I’m twelfth.
 I can’t hold it.
 I need to pee, like now.
 Let’s just go, get our bikes, and I’ll pee on the street by a bush.
 I’m sure it’ll be more hygienic and covid-friendly than this.”
 Fran agreed, and we turned around, going back into the bunker’s smallest room.